Gruppo Italiano

-Gruppo Italiano were an Italian Italo disco band formed in 1980.
-They are best known for the song "Tropicana" that ranked sixth on the Italian hit parade in 1983.
+Gruppo Italiano ("Italian Group") were an Italian Italo disco band active in the 1980s.
+They are best known for the song "Tropicana", which ranked sixth on the Italian hit parade in 1983.

 History

-Gruppo Italiano was founded in 1980 when Roberto "Bozo" Del Bo and Chicco Santulli, upon returning to Italy from a four months stay in Los Angeles, California, decided to set up a band that would merge sophisticated musical ideas and humour.
+Gruppo Italiano was founded in 1980 when Roberto "Bozo" Del Bo and Enrico Francesco "Chicco" Santulli, upon returning to Italy from a four months stay in Los Angeles, California, decided to set up a band that would merge sophisticated musical ideas and humour.
 The group's best-known line-up comprised Patrizia Di Malta, Raffaella Riva, Gigi Folino, Del Bo and Santulli.
-In 1984 the group entered the main competition at the Sanremo Music Festival with the song "Anni Ruggenti", that peaked at number 12 on hit parade.
+In 1984 the group entered the Sanremo Music Festival with the song "Anni ruggenti" ("Roaring Years"), that peaked at number 12 on hit parade.